navarroaxel/navarroaxel.github.io/blog/openssh-8-8.md

 ### Using the week signature with Git

-Right now, Bitbucket uses this week signature algorithm, I guess you need to use your Git repositories hosted there. 🥺 You can check your connection with the following command:
+Right now, Bitbucket uses this weak signature algorithm, I guess you need to use your Git repositories hosted there. 🥺 You can check your connection with the following command:

 ```bash
 ssh -oHostKeyAlgorithms=+ssh-rsa git@bitbucket.org
 ```

-And how can we enable this flag for all the Git commands?
+How can we enable this flag for all the Git commands?
 An easy solution is coming...
-You can create a SSH configuration file with the following content:
+You can create an SSH configuration file with the following content:

 ```
 Host bitbucket.org